rivkagribov/game/README.md

-# Justins CrossWord for the google.sites accessible game
+# CrossWord for the google.sites accessible game

 A web-based CrossWord game implementation where he can guess predetermined words related to us.
 The game features a responsive grid layout and a keyboard below the grid.